Austin Chemical Peel

-An Austin chemical peel treatment, or chemosurgery, is a process that minimizes the effects of aging, such as fine lines and wrinkling over the forehead, about the eyelids and cheeks, and around the mouth.
+An Austin chemical peel treatment, or chemosurgery, is a process that minimizes the effects of aging, such as fine lines and wrinkles over the forehead, about the eyelids and cheeks, and around the mouth.
 It can also be very effective for superficial acne and skin problems associated with chicken pox and uneven pigmentation.
-The procedure is not a substitute for a face lift, but is often used in conjunction with one.
+The procedure is not a substitute for a facelift but is often used in conjunction with one.
 Plastic surgeons have performed this procedure with excellent results.
 Your doctor can refer you to patients who will discuss their experience with you.

 In chemosurgery, a chemical solution is applied to your face.
-A burning sensation may be experienced when the solution is applied, but should pass quickly as the chemical itself acts as a local anesthetic.
+A burning sensation may be experienced when the solution is applied but should pass quickly as the chemical itself acts as a local anesthetic.
 Depending on the size of the area to be treated, it takes about an hour or longer and is done on an outpatient basis.
-Afterwards they may put a mask of adhesive tape over your face which you'll leave on for a day or two.
+Afterwards, they may put a mask of adhesive tape over your face which you'll leave on for a day or two.
 When the peel is done primarily for skin blemishes or pigmentation problems, tape may not be used.

 Right away, within 24 hours of your chemical peel treatment, a crust or scab will form to protect the new skin.
 Sometimes this is removed through gentle washing with soap and water followed by the application of ointments, creams or moisturizers.
 Your surgeon will give you specific instructions.
 Once the crust has fallen off, the new skin appears deep red.
 It's similar to a bad sunburn.
 Gradually, your skin will lighten to a pinkish hue.
 When the new skin has been regenerated completely after several weeks, it will be a bit lighter in color than it was prior to your procedure.
 Birthmarks or freckles often disappear.
 If you have heavy freckles, a line may appear between your chin and neck.